Swapnil62/mywebclass-simulation/Sprint1/DevOps_installation_guide.md

 ## Installation Guide for My Web Class Simulation project

-This guide provides step-by-step instructions for installing Project X on your local computer.
+This guide provides step-by-step instructions for installing MyWebClass project on your local computer.
 Please make sure that you have the following prerequisites installed before proceeding:

 - Git should be installed on your system.
 You can download it from [here](https://git-scm.com/downloads).
 - Docker should be installed on your system.
 You can download it from [here](https://www.docker.com/products/docker-desktop).